ObserveRTC/observer-js/README.md

 Extractor Development Toolkits for WebRTC Samples

-# How to run

-## Install dependencies
+# Build library locally

-- Install typescript globally
+- ### Install dependencies
+  - Make sure we have type script installed in the system
-`npm install -g typescript`
+    - npm install -g typescript`
-- Install package dependencies `npm ci`
+  - Install package dependencies
+    - `npm ci`
-- Build the library `npm run build-library`
+  - Build the library
+    - `npm run build-library`

+  Once build is complete it will cr

 ## Publish the package